 Science fair participation is open to any youth grades K - 12.
 Participation is usually enacted through the schools, but any youth can register online by the registration form below.

-Science fair has been a great success with Janet Sullen serving as coordinator with over 250 youth participants from Macon County and surrounding schools.
+The science fair involves over 250 youth participants from Macon County and surrounding schools.
 Area university professors and students serve as both volunteers and judges..
 As a result of participating in the science fair, Some of the youth participants have earned summer internships on the university campus working right along side of actual scientist.
 Some participants have since earned university scholarships in the area of the sciences.